How to Log In to WordPress Dashboard

 Error Establishing Database Connection

-To solve the error, you’ll have to repair your database or create a new one.
-Check the full tutorial here.
+To fix this WordPress database connection error, repair your database or create a new one.

 WordPress Login Disabled